SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             verbose=true
         }
         world {
+            # The auto-save tick interval used when saving global player data.
+Set to 0 to disable.
+(Default: 900) Note: 20 ticks is equivalent to 1 second.
+            auto-player-save-interval=900
+            # The auto-save tick interval used to save all loaded chunks in a world.
+Set to 0 to disable.
+(Default: 900) Note: 20 ticks is equivalent to 1 second.
+            auto-save-interval=900
             # Lava behaves like vanilla water when source block is removed
             flowing-lava-decay=false
             # Enable if you want the world to generate spawn the moment its loaded.